Grilling Spare Ribs Photo Grilling Ribs with Rib Marinade: Wooden Earth—Wood Plates

 In a small bowl, whisk together the mayonnaise, vinegar, water, Worcestershire sauce, salt, garlic powder, onion powder, pepper and hot sauce.

-This recipe was sent to us by Executive Chef Mark Alba, Hartley Kitchen & Cocktails, The Kimpton Shane Hotel made available.
-He uses it at Hartley Kitchen & Cocktails for their fried chicken skin cracklings.
-He says it works beautifully on grilled and smoked meats.
-Executive Chef Mark Alba has worked as a professional chef at many of Atlanta's most popular restaurants for more than 20 years.
-Born in Atlanta and raised in the thriving food scene of Baton Rouge, La., Mark has also served as Executive Chef in the kitchens of renowned Southern restaurants such as JCT Kitchen, The St. Regis Hotel, STK, The Optimist, Legendary Events and 5Church.
+Chef Mark Alba has worked as a professional chef for over 20 years at many of Atlanta's most popular restaurants.
+Born in Atlanta and raised in the thriving food scene of Baton Rouge, La., Mark has also served as executive chef at renowned Southern restaurants such as JCT Kitchen, The St. Regis Hotel, STK, The Optimist, Legendary Events, and 5Church.

 Place the spare ribs in the marinade

-Before you grill spare ribs, prepare them properly.
-Wash the meat under cold water.
+Before grilling spare ribs, prepare them properly.
+Rinse the meat under cold water.
 Pat it dry.
-Remove the thin silver skin from the back of the ribs.
-It prevents the marinade from penetrating the meat.
-Cut the meat into chunks or leave it whole.
-Place the spare ribs in a bowl or bag.
-Add the marinade.
-Rub them well into the meat.
-Leave the ribs in the fridge for at least 2 hours, preferably overnight.
-We always put them in the fridge overnight and roast them the next day.
+Remove the thin silver skin on the back of the ribs.
+This prevents the marinade from penetrating the meat.
+Cut the meat into pieces or leave it whole.

 Grill Ribs